v1ctorvinicius/GLFW-GLEW-hello-world-win-10-terminal-compiling/README.md

 or simply ```make``` if you have GnuWin32 "make". in case you don't, it can be downloaded [here](https://sourceforge.net/projects/gnuwin32/files/make/3.81/make-3.81.exe/download?use_mirror=iWeb&download=).
 Install it, and then add the bin folder from where you installed it to your PATH environment variables.

-Read "build commands" for more information
+Read "build commands.txt" for more information

 ## How to reproduce this repo: